FACT-Finder-Web-Components/documentation/markdown/4.x/en/core-result-dispatcher.md

 By its nature, the ResultDispatcher communicates with Web Components in a publish-subscribe fashion.
 While this architecture has multiple advantages, like loose coupling and dynamic targeting, it comes with a caveat.
-Web Components that are dynamically attached to DOM by JS might subscribe too late to receive the data sent out by the ResultDispatcher after receiving a FACT-Finder response.
+Web Components that are dynamically attached to DOM by JS might subscribe too late to receive the data sent out by the ResultDispatcher after receiving a FactFinder response.
-In certain setups, where the elements are rendered in parallel with the FACT-Finder request sequence, this might also lead to race conditions causing inconsistent HTML outputs.
+In certain setups, where the elements are rendered in parallel with the FactFinder request sequence, this might also lead to race conditions causing inconsistent HTML outputs.

-As one of the options to overcome this issue, FACT-Finder Web Components features the Auto Fetching mode.
+As one of the options to overcome this issue, FactFinder Web Components features the Auto Fetching mode.
 With Auto Fetching enabled, the ResultDispatcher will feed the newly subscribed Web Components with the latest data, even if they subscribe after a regular dispatch cycle.

 To globally enable Auto Fetching, set the `globalCommunicationParameter.autoFetch` configuration parameter to `AlwaysOn`: